avivrosenberg/mlh-sample/README.md

 This starter project implements the following steps for inference using an **existing pre-trained model**:
 1. Loading raw data in the format provided by the challenge organizers
-2. Processing the data to create features
+2. Loading a pre-trained model and feature transformation from a file
-3. Loading a pre-trained model from a file
+3. Processing the data to create features using the loaded transformation
 4. Using the loaded model to predict labels of the loaded data
 5. Computing the evaluation scores
 6. Saving the prediction results to a file